Skip to Content

 How to install subway tile to your kitchen backsplash - DIY Tutorial | Building Bluebird

 My first DIY tiling project was in our basement bathroom when we lived in Denver in 2016.
-I learned an incredible amount from that tile project, including what products I do NOT want to use again.
+I llearned an incredible amount tiling the bathroom floor and shower surround, including what products I do NOT want to use again.

 Toledo Flip House Kitchen Backsplash